 Volcano Concepcion © jyuen1314

-Political unrest has given way to a period of calm and stability in scenic Nicaragua; yet, the country hasn't quite escaped the stigma of the past to become the major tourist destination it deserves to be.
-The tourism industry is growing, however; it is only a matter of time before more travellers appreciate what a lucky few have already found: an entire geographical world exists within Nicaragua's borders.
+Political unrest has way to a period of calm and stability in scenic Nicaragua.
+Yet the country has not quite escaped the stigma of the past, consequently not becoming the major tourist destination it deserves to be.

 However, the tourism industry is growing.
 Nature lovers will adore the rich tapestry of flora and fauna within this Central American wonderland.
 It is only a matter of time before more travellers appreciate what a lucky few have already found.

 Positioned between Costa Rica to the south and Honduras to the north, the country is flanked by seas on two sides: the Atlantic Caribbean stretches along its eastern shores, with the Pacific Ocean stretching out to the west.